IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ### Methods

+`Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLNode`.
+Otherwise returns false.

+`Boolean isFragmentNode()` - Returns true if the current node is an instance of `GraphQLFragmentNode`.
+Otherwise returns false.

 `Boolean hasNode(GraphQLNode node)` - Returns true if there is a node with the same name from the parameter.
 Otherwise returns false.

 `Boolean hasNodes(GraphQLNode[] nodes)` - Returns true if there is at least one node from the provided array.
 Otherwise returns false.